 When you face the task of shooting a great number of people at the same time, remember that it is full of challenges.
 You should watch everyone in front of the camera carefully, have creative group photo ideas in your mind, make sure that they are motionless and in focus.
 Being aware of the camera settings for large group photos definitely gives you an advantage during the shooting process.

 ISO: Such low values as 100-400 are highly recommended.
 If your camera sensor is quite large, you can increase your ISO without the risk of getting noise.
 But it's better to be attentive.
 For faster shutter speed, the value should be raised.

 Use this helpful table to figure out what aperture to set, depending on how many people you have in the frame.

-Bringing your portraiture to the next level is a pretty troublesome process, but, thankfully, I have prepared effective portrait photography tips and techniques you may use to make your photos pop and achieve amazing results with Photoshop portrait tutorials.
+Bringing your portraiture to the next level is a pretty troublesome process, but, thankfully, I have prepared effective portrait photo tips and techniques you may use to make your photos pop and achieve amazing results with Photoshop portrait tutorials.

 Don’t mix up the tracking focus for moving objects with the autofocus for static objects, you need the latter one.
 Once you are dealing with models, who constantly move, like children, set Continuous AF mode and select numerous focus points.
 By combining numerous focus points and Continuous AF mode, you are more likely to get a sharp shot.

-Successful portrait photography requires spot metering.
+Successful portrait photos require spot metering.
 It enables you to check whether the particular area is exposed correctly.
 Spot metering processes the light in the center spot of a shot and estimates the exposure.
-Unless you shoot with a flash, the model's face will be that point.
+Unless you shoot with a camera flash, the model's face will be at that point.

 In the case of flash usage, exposing for the background is a must.
 As a result, the person’s face would be illuminated by the flash.
 Check twice that you don't have Aperture Priority mode switched on.
 You will have to perform manual adjustments of shutter speed and exposure values, as you have already resorted to spot metering and new exposure values were indicated.